trishho/module7/README.md

 This project is licensed under the None license.

 ## Contributing
-to contribute, clone application or forward it
+to contribute, clone the application, or forward it

 ## Tests
-there are no text instruction
+there is no text instruction

+## Video link
+This is the link to the video: [Demo video link](https://youtu.be/q3rCLYiyMPM)

 ## Questions
 If you have any questions, you can contact me at [thotrish@gmail.com](mailto:thotrish@gmail.com) or visit my GitHub profile at [trishho](https://github.com/trishho).